Q: Can we set up our checking account in the name of Florida Federation of Garden Clubs?

 Q: How does a club submit a new member?

 A: Clubs should submit new membership forms at the time the member joins.
 Send the new member/change member form to FFGC headquarters completely filled out for each new member.
-Allow as much as 4 weeks for processing during the summer.
-New Membership Form
+Please include a check for the appropriate dues.

 Q: How do I report my Life Members?